oegedijk/explainerdashboard/docs/source/index.rst

         )
     ).run()

-The result of the lines above can be viewed on `this dashboard deployed to heroku. <http://titanicexplainer.herokuapp.com>`_
+The result of the lines above can be seen in the screenshot above or can be viewed on `this dashboard deployed to heroku. <http://titanicexplainer.herokuapp.com>`_

 More examples of how to start dashboards for different types of models and with